whatchamacallem/debcargo-conf/README.rst

 case you should disable the test in (1) by running ``dh_auto_test -- build`` instead of the default ``dh_auto_test -- test --all``, and for (2) again you should mark the relevant tests as broken.
+These tests are going to be marked as flaky in autopkgtest, still executed but won't fail the autopkgtest run.

 Please note that ``[packages.lib]\ntest_is_broken = true`` will transitively disable tests for all combinations of features.
 Sometimes this is correct e.g.